KoliaPotap/HelpMakeVideo/README.md

 - Left side IMAGE and right side text
 (upto 4 rows, because 5 is too much for one info image)
 - Drawing with hand and without.
 You can make similar to those infographics videos.
+- ANIMATION FOR TEXT : one after another and typing

 # Technology Stack
 plain js and html canvas